Building & Installation

 Dependencies

 slang depends on several 3rd party libraries.
-By default, if not found installed on your local machine the build will fetch and include them from GitHub via CMake's FetchContent feature, to preserve the ability to always build fresh out of the box.
+By default the build is designed to be self-contained: it will fetch and build all of its dependencies itself from GitHub via CMake's FetchContent feature, preserving the ability to always build fresh out of the box.

 Build Options